hydpy-dev/OpenDA/demos/openda_projects/EnKF/README.rst

 The `OpenDA`_ configuration resembles the configuration of the `multiple sequential runs`_ example.
 Notable differences are that file `main.oda`_ selects the Ensemble Kalman Filter algorithm, file `algorithm.xml`_ enables not only `stochInit` but also `stochForcing` for stepwise state perturbations, and files `model.xml`_ and `hydpy.xml`_ define an exchange item for changing the value of state `LZ`_ instead of parameter `Alpha`_.
-Using 20 ensemble members and the AR(1) model for generating the stochastic perturbations, the Ensemble Kalman Filter returns the following corrected discharge series:
+Using 20 ensemble members and the `MapsNoiseModel` for generating the stochastic perturbations, the Ensemble Kalman Filter returns the following corrected discharge series:

 >>> _ = run_subprocess('oda_run_batch main.oda', verbose=False)
 >>> import runpy